-The Keys to the Kingdom: How Michael Eisner Lost His Grip
+The Keys to the Kingdom: How Micheal Eisner Lost His Grip

 Is it wise or even feasible to chart the definitive account of a king’s downfall while he’s still on the throne?

 Probably not, but Hollywood business journalist Kim Masters (Premiere, Time, Vanity Fair) takes a game shot at it anyway in The Keys to the Kingdom: How Michael Eisner Lost His Grip, a lacerating, 450-page takedown of the man who’s been CEO of the Walt Disney Co. since 1984.
 If you could dump the text into a word-processing program and count up the leading adjectives that Masters and a host of Eisner associates use to describe the 58-year-old executive — who has set records as the highest-paid corporate officer in American history at several junctures — you’d certainly find ”arrogant,” ”aloof,” and ”ruthless” near the top of the list.
 It’s Masters’ thesis that Humpty-Dumpty is plummeting toward the pavement even as we speak, having leapfrogged over one too many lieutenants and mentors on his way to the top, and having pushed the once-moribund Mouse House to a level of growth that will now prove impossible to maintain.